Jesuit Migrant Service, Mexico

 Jesuit Migrant Service, Mexico (SJM-Mexico) was founded by the Society of Jesus in 2001, to offer a variety of services for the many migrants passing into, through, or out of Mexico, and to their families.

 Services

-SJM has offices in Tecozautla, Hidalgo, in Frontera Comalapa, Chiapas, and in Mexico City.

 SJM's special assistance to separated families included a pastoral letter and the program "Women and the Migrant Family" in the Diocese of San Andrés Tuxtla, Veracruz, Mexico.

-SJM was instrumental in organizing the Documentation of the Network of Organizations for the Defense of Migrants in 2013 and publishes the annual report.
+SJM was instrumental in organizing the Documentation of the Network of Organizations for the Defense of Migrants in 2013.